AWS Services Overview – Whitepaper – Certification

 AWS Application Discovery Service

-• automatically collects configuration and usage data from servers, storage, and networking equipment to develop a list of applications, how they
+• automatically collects configuration and usage data from servers, storage, and networking equipment.

 • helps migrate databases to AWS easily and securely

-• source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
+• source database remains fully operational during the migration, minimizing downtime.

 • can also be used for continuous data replication with high availability.